Closure of the Portsmouth Pathway in July 2024

 All Portsmouth ordinands and trainee Readers beginning their training from September 2023 will do so under new arrangements.

 The student body forms a strong community in itself but St Luke's is also a living and developing community of God's people in the heart of Portsmouth and this setting roots us in all the real-life issues of a growing church in a deprived urban context.
-It is a rich vibrant place for students to participate in theological reflection and personal formation.
+It is a rich vibrant place for you to participate in theological reflection and personal formation.

 Students are also rooted in their own sending churches, where they integrate their study and training with the reality of belonging to God's people in a particular place.
 We believe this experience of relating to St Luke's and also to the home church, gives students much greater range and depth in their spiritual formation for ministry.